 It truly will enhance your view on a city in a way that you never saw before.
 Of course this is even more true for Wroclaw as the city of bridges.
 And yes, this beautiful and peaceful picture was indeed taken just in Wroclaw city!

 There are plenty of options where to rent a kayak or canoe.
-We will recommend two kayak rentals to you.
+We will recommend three kayak rentals to you.

 The first one is close to the zoo called „Przystań Zwierzyniecka“.
 If kayaking is not yours, they also have swan boats.
 That means, if you are heading for a romantic trip, this is your choice.